-Interest rate risk Borrowings of the Company bear fixed interest rate, thus interest rate risk is limited for the Company.
-The Interest rate profile of the Company's interest bearing financial instruments were as follows:
+Borrowings of the Company bear fixed interest rate, thus interest rate risk is limited for the Company.
+The Interest rate profile of the Company's Interest bearing financial instruments were as follows:

-Particulars Carrying amount
+Particulars Carryin a swonut

-As at 31 March 2021 As at 31 March 2020
+As at 31 March 2022 As at 31 March 2021

-Fixed rate instruments
+Fixed rate Instruments

+Financial assets 1 1

+- Fixed Deposits with Banks 100.09 •

-Financial assets - Inter corporate deposits given to related party 24,008,87 24,175,53
+- Inter corporate deposits given to related party 1,285,57 24,008.87

+Financial liabilities

+- Borrowings from Banks

-Financial liabilities - Inter corporate deposits taken from related party 24,165.23 24,165.23
+- Inter corporate deposits taken from related party 2,184.94 24,165.23

-Foreign currency risk The Company has no balances in foreign currency and consequently the Company is not exposed to foreign exchange risk
+Foreign currency risk

+The Company has no balances in foreign currency and consequently the Company is not exposed to foreign exchange risk

+Credit risk

-Credit risk Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure of the financial assets are contributed by cash and cash equivalents and inter corporate deposits (including interest) receivable from group companies.
+Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
+The maximum exposure of the financial assets are contributed by cash and cash equivalents and intercorporate deposits (including interest) receivable from group companies.

-Liquidity risks Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach for managing liquidity is to ensure as far as possible that it will always have sufficient liquidity to meet its liabilities when due, under normal and stressed conditions, without incurring unacceptable losses or risking damages to the company's reputation.
-Typically the Company ensures that it has sufficient cash on demand to meet expected operational expenses, servicing of financial obligations,
+Typically the Company ensures that it has sufficient cash on demand to meet expected operational expenses, servicing of financial obligations."